KaulikMakwana/KaulikMakwana/README.md

 ## 🚀 About Me

-🔐 **Cybersecurity Engineer & Penetration Tester**
+🔐 **Cybersecurity Engineer**
+I work in offensive security, with a primary focus on ethical hacking and securing digital infrastructure through advanced techniques.

+**Penetration Tester**
-I specialize in offensive security—focusing on ethical hacking, red teaming, and securing digital infrastructure through advanced techniques.
-My core expertise lies in simulating real-world attacks, identifying vulnerabilities, and strengthening systems and networks.
+My core expertise lies in simulating real-world attacks, identifying vulnerabilities, and assessing the security posture of systems and networks.

-I’m passionate about exploring the latest in cybersecurity, learning every day, and sharing knowledge with the community!
+I'm passionate about exploring the latest in cybersecurity, learning every day, and sharing knowledge with the community!

----

-## 🕵️‍♂️ What I Do

-- **Penetration Testing:** Simulate attacks to uncover vulnerabilities before the bad guys do.
-- **Ethical Hacking:** Use hacking skills for good—helping organizations protect their assets.
-- **Security Assessments:** Evaluate and improve the security posture of systems, networks, and applications.
-- **Continuous Learning:** Always upskilling to stay ahead in the rapidly evolving world of cybersecurity.

 ---